marcos-de-sousa/BioTaxGeo/README.md

 # BioTaxGeo

-A quality software for taxonomic, geospatial data and occurrences of biodiversity species, which aims to help biologists and other researchers to identify and correct errors in field collection spreadsheets.
+BioTaxGeo is a quality software for taxonomic, geospatial data and occurrences of biodiversity species, which aims to help biologists and other researchers to identify and correct errors in field collection spreadsheets.

 ![index](files/images/index.jpeg)